Legacy of Excellence Award

 In recognition of decades of leadership and impact in advancing our profession, the health of Canadians, and a healthier environment and society.

-The CNA Board of Directors unanimously selected RNAO in 2025 for its far-reaching and ongoing influence, including:
+The CNA board of directors unanimously selected RNAO in 2025 for its far-reaching and ongoing influence, including:

 • Bold and effective nursing leadership across all roles and sectors